Ever heard of Take Me Back To Dear Old Blighty, Now I Have To Call Him Father, It Takes An Irish Heart To Sing An Irish Song, or Bless ’Em All?

 Then, in 1916, came one of Fred Godfrey’s most famous songs and one of the truly iconic tunes of World War One: Take Me Back To Dear Old Blighty.
 “Blighty,” supposedly a Hindustani word for “home,” came to be used by the British army in India before World War One to refer to Britain.
 Godfrey’s song helped to spread the use of the word among the civilian population.
 According to Dorothy Ward, who introduced the song, Godfrey wrote it in her living room in London.
 It quickly became a huge success, not only in Britain but also with the Tommies in France.
 As for royalties, however, Godfrey said he got “not very much.”

 Blighty was the biggest by far, but there were other war songs in 1916: British Empire troops from Down Under were saluted in Coo-ee!
 Coo-ee!
 (The Anzac Boy); I Love My Motherland typically appeared on the flip side of recordings of Blighty but its pompous tone doomed it to a short life; the message of Send The Boys A Little Snapshot (Of The Ones They’ve Left Behind) was clear enough.
 Florrie Forde told civilians that We’ve Got To Put Up With It Now, while in Pierrot Parade she sang of happier days at the seaside.
 Godfrey’s songs often reflected the social trends of the day — suffragettes were an object of fun in a number of Billy Williams’s pre-war songs; an example is You’re Some Tram-Conductor Girl, an echo of the burgeoning employment of women on the Home Front.
 A much-recorded song from the year of the Somme was Some Night, Some Waltz, Some Girl.
+Also in 1916, Godfrey and Bennett Scott provided the music for the show Three Weeks And A Bit, which opened at the Tottenham Palace, London, in April.

 On 26 January 1917, the 36-year-old Fred Godfrey was conscripted at last and, like fellow composer Ivor Novello, found himself in the Royal Naval Air Service (RNAS).
 As a civilian, Godfrey was never what one would have called a responsible type.
 He was quite useless with money — once, on holiday back in Wales, he was asked to look after a relative’s shop for an hour while the owner slipped out for a bite to eat; the owner returned to discover that Fred had not bothered charging the customers for their purchases.
 He would also mysteriously disappear for weeks, even months, at a time.
 Eventually, he would be found in a London pub with a pal (his daughter Peggie related that one such was Talbot O’Farrell, the Yorkshire-born singer of “Irish” songs).
 When it was suggested that it was high time he went home to Bertha, he would meekly put his hat and coat on and head off as though he were merely half an hour overdue for dinner.